 We aim to provide our students with a conducive environment preparing them for the future.
 We wish to provide a skill-based classroom environment where independence, thinking skills, collaboration and active learning are developed at the same time as knowledge is acquired.
 With my expertise and experience, I hope to successfully establish a play-based curriculum with the right resources at Prometheus.

 What children learn and why?
 How best they learn?
 How age appropriate it is?
 How relevant it is? were some of the key questions we kept in mind while framing our curriculum.
 With a team of skilled and experienced teachers who understand and identify how students learn best, we will strategize our curriculum in a way that complements each child’s learning style.
-Taking this ideology forward and striving towards achieving our goal of providing quality education, adopting and transforming education, we are ready for our first academic year!
+We are all set to take this ideology forward and strive towards achieving our goal of providing quality education by adopting and transforming education.

 Principal- Primary School